-Our ordinary shares have been approved for listing on the Nasdaq Global Market under the symbol "NYXH".
+We intend to apply to list the ordinary shares on the Nasdaq Global Market under the symbol "NYXH".
 Our ordinary shares are currently listed on Euronext Brussels under the symbol "NYXH."

 Transfer Agent and Registrar

 Upon the closing of the offering, the transfer agent and registrar for the ordinary shares will be Computershare Trust Company, N.A.